Geeksltd/MSharp.Docs/Install/README.md

 ### Note

 > At this stage, it will download the latest project template [from here](https://github.com/Geeksltd/Olive.MvcTemplate) and replace the name placeholder with your specified app name.
-It will also run the Initialize.bat file from the solution root directory which will install bower, packages, etc.
+It will also run the Build.bat file from the solution root directory which will install yarn's packages, compite CSS and TypeScript files, etc.

 ## Troubleshooting

 If you experienced any problem try the following:

-1. Open a cmd and run Initialize.bat file and watch for errors.
+1. Open a `CMD` with administrator permission and run `Build.bat` file and watch for errors.
 You might have missing components.
 2. Make sure all nuget packages are successfully restored.
 3. If your package did not restore correctly, remove the .nuget contents folder from `C:\Users\{YOUR USER NAME}`
 4. Make sure that the path to the solution is not too long or it does not contain special characters such as space.
+(It's suggested that you create all project in the `C:\Project\` path.')
 5. If you had any kind of difficulties and unexpected problems or you faced with M#/Olive template issues, just leave an issue [HERE](https://github.com/Geeksltd/Olive.MvcTemplate/issues).